Calling Test

 Clarity is not a luxury.
 It is a necessity for a meaningful life.

 Without clarity, you drift.
-You react instead of choosing.
+You react instead of choose.
 You end up somewhere you never intended to be.
+With clarity, you move with purpose; decisions become easier and energy flows toward what matters — and you can finally find contentment in where you are.

 Why Clarity Is So Hard to Find